hainp/espada/docs/Features.md

   + Right-click: maximize buffer vertically, hiding all other buffers in the same column.
   + Middle-click: tile/untile buffer.

+* Whenever a buffer is load or its size is changed via its handler icon, the mouse is automatically placed at the center of that buffer's handler icon.

 ## Interacting

 ### Command Execution